© Copyright – 2011 – Athletics Illustrated

 HS: I definitely try.
 I know my body pretty well and have a good feel for when I can push and when I should back off.
 But I still depend on Dave and Trent to act as good sounding boards for me when I’m on the edge – I think even athletes who are self-coached or really independent need someone to bounce ideas off.
 I have the tendency to want to get involved with a lot of different things in and out of running and I have to be reminded to slow down and make sure I’m getting the necessary down time between training.
 I would say the Africans are much better at doing nothing between training than North Americans or Europeans.
 But I definitely make a concerted effort at it.

 CK: Were you in a camp in Ethiopia or in Europe?

-HS: I was at a training camp in Addis Ababa, Ethiopia with some Europeans and Ethiopian athletes, but I’ve also done a lot of training with Maryam Jamal (2007/2009 1500m World Champ) who lived just down the road from us in Switzerland over the past 5 years.
+HS: I was at a training camp in Addis Ababa, Ethiopia with some Europeans and Ethiopian athletes, but I’ve also done a lot of training with Maryam Jamal (2007/2009 1500-metre World Champ) who lived just down the road from us in Switzerland over the past five years.

 Ed note: If you’re interested in her training camp in Ethiopia, you can check out here